 Check stored value itself:

-Check that an element looks the same as during last successful run:
+Check that an element looks the same as it did on the same step during last successful run:

 Check that the entire screen looks the same as during last successful run: